 Where does chocolate come from?
 Where can I find it?

-Chocolate is available everywhere, but it is important to seek out chocolate that is produced under fair trade standards.
+Chocolate is available everywhere, but it is important to seek out chocolate that is produced under fair trade or direct trade standards.
 Fair trade cocoa is typically shade grown and organic.
 Fair trade cocoa products can often be found in traditional supermarkets, but health food stores are also an excellent resource.
+Direct trade chocolate is more difficult to find, but local craft chocolatiers are likely to have it.

 The contemporary version of chocolate begins with the fruit (beans) of the tree known as Theobroma cacao.
 Once harvested from their pods, the cocoa beans are fermented, dried, roasted and ground.
 During the refining process, varying amounts of cocoa butter, chocolate liquor, sugar, and other ingredients are combined to create different forms of chocolate.
 Chocolate can be purchased in a number of different forms from powder, to solids, to liquid.
 To be labeled chocolate, the FDA mandates that chocolate must contain at least 35% cocoa solids.
 Lack of regulation surrounding sugar content can blur the lines between the different types.
 Commercially available chocolate varieties can include: